rachaelfinch/rachaelfinch.GitHub.io/NBA 2022-2023 Season.md

 **Project description:** Have you ever had a conversation with someone about basketball who is a devoted fan?
 I am always surrounded by sports fanatics so I took this opportunity to understand the NBA in more depth.

+### The Data

 For this project, I used the 2022-2023 Player Stats: Totals dataset from [Basketball-Reference](https://www.basketball-reference.com/leagues/NBA_2023_totals.html)

+There was a total of 539 players, but with all the trades made this season, there were 680 rows.
+There were 32 columns which included stats such as shooting percentage for different shots, rebounds, assists, and turnovers and other informatin such as rank, team, and position.
+I used **Tableau** to create visualizations and a story to share my findings.

 ### Major Findings